NOAA-CSL/MELODIES-MONET/docs/appendix/troubleshooting.rst

 Installation problems
 ---------------------
     * Conda installation fails:
         * Often the problem is in the installation of wrf-python.
-Check that your computer does not have an Apple Silicon CPU (Apple Intel should be fine) and that the Pyhton version is compatible with the wrf-python conda package.
+Check that your computer does not have an Apple Silicon CPU (Apple Intel should be fine) and that the Python version is compatible with the wrf-python Conda package.

 Runtime issues
 --------------